Coop-Records/coop-protocol/README.md

 ## Contract Structure

 - `CoopFactory.sol`: The main implementation contract containing all the logic for the Coop factory.
-- `Coop.sol`: A proxy contract that delegates calls to the implementation contract, allowing for upgrades.
+- `Coop.sol`: The main implementation contract containing all the logic for the Coop token implementation.

 For more details on implementation, please refer to the contract source code and comments.